caiostringari/pywavelearn/doc/pwl_image.md

 ![](image/omb_timestack.jpg)

 **Notes:**
-1. Do not use this script in a regular laptop.
+1. Do not use this script on a regular laptop.
 Although it will run just fine, it was designed to run in a HPC facility.
 2. This script should work with [PBS](http://www.arc.ox.ac.uk/content/pbs) out-of-the-box.